kyuhwan94/opticDNN/README.md

 # atomDNN
 This registry contains the deep neural network architecture and training protocol which can be used to reconstruct atomic absorption signals.

+We provide the python script used for training the network.

 ## Items
 1. ./20241231_full: Contains example data that can be used to test the training protocol
 2. ./configs: Contains an example configuration that can used for training.